hello-addweb/my_camera/README.md

-# my_camera
+# custom_camera

-my_camera makes it super easy to add camera to your Flutter app
+custom_camera makes it super easy to add camera to your Flutter app

 # Features
 Capture image